OnroerendErfgoed/oeblog/posts/2019/a-different-kind-of-map.rst

 and 40 new clicks.
 The relative percentage of people who click through hasn't really changed, but off course the absolute numbers have.

-As we have seen, creating a sitemap is a bit of work, but it does increase your site's visibility in search results tremendously.
+As we have seen, creating a sitemap is a bit of work, but it's an investment that yiels a good return.
+It increases your site's visibility in search results tremendously.
 So, give it a go and add a sitemap to your site. `Let us know <ict@onroerenderfgoed.be>`_ if and how it worked for you.